Syria strikes: what we know - Journal du Cameroun

-The United States, Britain and France launched strikes against Syrian President Bashar al-Assad’s regime in response to an alleged chemical weapons attack after mulling military action for nearly a week.
+The United States, Britain and France launched strikes against Syrian President Bashar al-Assad’s regime early Saturday in response to an alleged chemical weapons attack after mulling military action for nearly a week.

 – Targets –

-The strikes were aimed at “chemical weapons infrastructure” in what the US billed as a warning against Assad employing such weapons in the future — a warning he has not heeded in the past.
+The strikes were aimed at “chemical weapons infrastructure” in what the US billed as a warning against Assad employing such weapons in the future — a warning he has been accused of flouting in the past.

 They targeted a scientific research facility in the Damascus area, a chemical weapons storage facility west of the city of Homs and a third location that contained both a command post and a chemical weapons equipment storage facility in the same area, the US military said.

-AFP’s correspondent in Damascus said several consecutive blasts were heard at 4:00 am (0100 GMT), followed by the sound of airplanes overhead.
-Smoke could be seen rising from the northern and eastern edges of the capital.
+An AFP correspondent in Damascus heard a series of huge blasts at 4:00 am (0100 GMT).
+For around 45 minutes, explosions echoed and the sound of warplanes roared over the city.

+As dawn broke, plumes of smoke could be seen rising from the city’s north and east.

-British jets struck “a former missile base… where the regime is assessed to keep chemical weapon precursors,” the country’s defense ministry said, while France said the military action was aimed at “the secret chemical arsenal of the Syrian regime.”
+British jets struck “a former missile base… where the regime is assessed to keep chemical weapon precursors,” the country’s defence ministry said.

-The Syrian Observatory for Human Rights monitoring group said that “scientific research centers” and “several military bases” were hit in the strikes.
+The Syrian Observatory for Human Rights monitoring group said that the “scientific research centers” and “several military bases” hit in the strikes had been “completely evacuated”.

+Syrian state news agency SANA reported several missiles hit a research centre in Barzeh, north of Damascus, “destroying a building that included scientific labs and a training centre”.

+France announced that the combined strikes had destroyed a “large part” of Damascus’s stocks of chemical weapons.

 – Assets involved –

-Britain’s defense ministry said that four Tornado jets fired Storm Shadow missiles, while the French defense ministry released video footage of Rafale warplanes taking off to carry out the strikes.
+Britain’s defense ministry said that four Tornado jets had fired Storm Shadow missiles at the base west of Homs.

+France said it fired three cruise missiles from frigates in the Mediterranean and nine from Rafale fighter jets deployed from home bases.

 The US reportedly used B-1 bombers in the strikes, but the American military declined to provide specifics.